Gabbard was most searched Democratic candidate after debate despite getting third-lowest speaking time

 "When we weren't in there, they started flying planes into our buildings," Ryan said.

-The data show that the moment that generated the most search traffic for Gabbard was when she was making her closing argument.
+The data shows the moment which generated the most search traffic for Gabbard was when she was making her closing argument.

 MEGHAN MCCAIN CALLS TULSI GABBARD 'THE MOST COMPOSED AND AUTHENTIC' IN FIRST DEM DEBATE